-Despite a deal reached via the Black Sea Grain Initiative, the conflict continues to have global implications resulting from economic sanctions and Russia and Ukraine's role as major exporters of grain and cooking oils.
+The breakdown of the Black Sea Grain Initiative has global implications due to economic sanctions and Russia and Ukraine's role as major exporters of grain and cooking oils.
 Increasing scarcity and costs have impeded aid operations for vulnerable populations worldwide and put more pressure on situations prone to resource-related conflict.

-- Failure to adequately halt and address violations of IHL and IHRL in eastern Ukraine since at least 2014. - Russia's pattern of violence against civilian populations, their property, livelihoods and cultural symbols and the blatant disregard of IHL. - Increasing polarization, propaganda and inflammatory speech. - Large-scale airstrikes and use of long-range weapons by Russian forces and counter-offensive by Ukrainian forces to recapture Russian-occupied territory. - Impunity for orchestrators and perpetrators of war crimes and crimes against humanity.
+- Failure to adequately halt and address violations of IHL and IHRL in eastern Ukraine since at least 2014. - Russia's pattern of violence against civilian populations, their property, livelihoods and cultural symbols and the blatant disregard of IHL. - Increasing polarization, propaganda and inflammatory speech. - Large-scale airstrikes and use of long-range weapons by Russian forces and counteroffensive by Ukrainian forces to recapture Russian-occupied territory.

+• Impunity for orchestrators and perpetrators of war crimes and crimes against humanity.